-The total production output, the losses, the operating time, are reported in Table 5, the effectiveness indexes and the OEE values are shown in Table 6.
-Finally, the total number of stoppages and their causes, within the total time the production line was stopped, has been analysed in the Cloud using the cycle time analysis and are reported in Table 7.
+The total production output, the losses, and the operating time are listed in Table 5, while the effectiveness indexes and the OEE values are shown in Table 6.
+Finally, the total number of stoppages and the attendant causes within the total time the production line was stopped were analysed in the Cloud using the cycle time analysis, with the results recorded in Table 7.